openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 - As `.spec.platformSpec.aws.resourceTags` has the actual values.
 Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the user-defined tag was created using Infrastructure CRD or external tool.
 Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
   This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CRD.
 Hence, user will be confused which tool to be used to update tag.

+6) User applies user-defined tag using `.spec.platformSpec.aws.resourceTags`.
+Later, user modifies the user-defined on AWS using external tool.
+   In this case, the desired value is not set for AWS resource by the owning operator.
+The desired value is set only when there is an update in `.spec.platformSpec.aws.resourceTags` list.

 The Infrastructure resource example to use spec for api changes